JohnSnowLabs/spark-nlp-workshop/platforms/emr/README.md

 ## 5. Create an EMR Notebook
 Please start a notebook server, connect it to the cluster you just created(be patient, it takes a while), and test with the `NLP_EMR_Setup.ipynb` that we provide in this folder.<br/>

-Additionally, you need to grant sudo rights for `livy` user after SSHing to master node.
+In order to use and write files to `hdfs:///` without limitations, we need to grant sudo rights for `livy` user after SSHing to master node.

 To connect master node:
 ```bash